aburi6800/msx-PSGSoundDriver/README.md

 ### How to use

-Copy the LovelyComposer user data (`.jsonl`) into the same directory as `lc2asm.py` and execute the following:
+Go to the directory where lc2asm.py is located and run the following to create an .asm file at the location where the .jsonl file is located.
 ```
-python src/python/lc2asm.py <.jsonl filename>
+python lc2asm.py <.jsonl filepath>
 ```
-The created `.asm` file should be imported directly into the source or `INCLUDE`.
+The created .asm file should be imported directly into the source or `INCLUDE`.
+The options that can be specified are as follows:
+- --outfile/-o : Specify output file path
+- --force/-f : overwrite output file
+- --version/-v : display version
+- --help/-h : display help

 ### Supported Features